fareedahB/ConverterProject/README.md

 # Unit Converter Tool Using Swing

-Unit Converter is a Java-based application using Swing GUI Toolkit that allows users to convert various quantities like Temperature, Weight, Height, and Density from one unit to another.
+Unit Converter is a Java-based application built using Swing GUI Toolkit that allows users to convert various quantities like Temperature, Weight, Height, and Density from one unit to another.
 This program provides a user-friendly interface for performing conversions quickly.

 ## Features